stacks-network/docs/_develop/collections.md

 5. Customize your sign in request to include the contacts collection scope `Contact.scope`.

-    This scope grants your app permission to read and write to the user’s `Contacts` collection.
+    This scope grants your app permission to read and write to the user’s `Contact` collection.

     ```javascript
     import { UserSession, AppConfig, makeAuthRequest } from 'blockstack'